 Modern web applications are expected to facilitate collaboration, with user participation being a significant facet of the system.
 Components such as wikis, blogs, and forums are now commonplace.
 While feature sets continue to expand, there is continuing pressure to develop and deploy capabilities more quickly to enable organizations to remain competitive.
 This pressure has led to the development of languages and frameworks geared toward rapid prototyping, with Ruby on Rails being the most popular.
 Ruby on Rails is a model-view-controller (MVC) framework that enables efficient application development and deployment.
 Techniques such as convention over configuration and object-relational mapping with ActiveRecord along with enhanced AJAX support offer a simple environment with significant productivity gains.
 This code-intensive course introduces Ruby on Rails, the patterns it implements, and its applicability to the rapid development of collaborative applications.

 This course describes fundamental principles of object-oriented modeling, requirements development, analysis, and design.
-Topics include specification of software requirements; objectoriented analysis approaches, including dynamic and static modeling with the Unified Modeling Language (UML v2); object-oriented design; object-oriented reuse, including design patterns; and software implementation concerns.
-Optional topics include the Systems Modeling Language (SysML), Object-Oriented Systems Engineering Methodology (OOSEM), managing object-oriented projects, and the Object Constraint Language (OCL).
-Prerequisite(s): Experience in object-oriented programming using a language such as Java or C++.
+Topics include specification of software requirements; object-oriented static and dynamic analysis approaches using the Unified Modeling Language (UML); object-oriented design; object-oriented reuse and maintainability, including design patterns; software implementation concerns; state models; persistence; and the Object Constraint Language (OCL).
+Prerequisite(s): While there are no programming assignments in this course, experience in an object-oriented programming language such as C++ or Java is important.

 Software patterns encapsulate the knowledge of experienced software professionals in a manner that allows developers to apply that knowledge to similar problems.
 Patterns for software are analogous to the books of solutions that enable electrical engineers and civil engineers to avoid having to derive every new circuit or bridge design from first principles.
 This course will introduce the concept of software patterns, and explore the wide variety of patterns that may be applied to the production, analysis, design, implementation, and maintenance of software.
 The format of the course will emphasize the discussion of patterns and their application.
 Each student will be expected to lead a discussion and to actively participate in others.
 Students will also be expected to introduce new patterns or pattern languages through research or developed from their own experience.
 Programming exercises performed outside of class will be used enhance discussion and illustrate the application of patterns.